zonedev/PetiteMadeleineExampleData/README.md

 The `config` dictionary speficies an ID (e.g. API Key) for the image recognition service as `dataset`.

 petite madeleine supports serving of different content depending on the language settings of the client.
-Therefore content for each supported language is referenced by lowercase country code.
+Therefore content for each supported language is referenced by a lowercase country code.

 This localized content description contains the issues `name` and the `entries` dictionary which lists the content mapped to a specific image.
 The response from the image recogniton service for a match of the desired image is used as the key to the corresponding **entry**.